Features

 crabbox stop --provider blacksmith-testbox blue-lobster

-To create a fresh Testbox without YAML, provide the workflow details as flags:
+To create a fresh Testbox without YAML, pass the workflow details as flags:

 crabbox warmup \